sbennasr/matrix-miner-engine/README.md

 * Stanford CoreNLP: integrates many NLP tools, including the PartOf-Speech (POS) tagger that reads text in some language and assigns parts of speech to each word (and other token), such as noun, verb, adjective, etc.
 * Lucene: is a widely used Information Retrieval (IR) library to tokenize and remove stop words from text
-* Simmetrics library : to compute Levenshtein syntactical similarity measures.
+* Simmetrics library : to compute Levenshtein syntactical similarity measure.

 ## Getting started :